Oswald Tesimond

-Oswald Tesimond (1563 – 23 August 1636) was an English Jesuit born in either Northumberland or York who, while not a direct conspirator, had some knowledge of the Gunpowder Plot beforehand.
+Oswald Tesimond, SJ (1563 – 23 August 1636) was an English Jesuit born in either Northumberland or York who, while not a direct conspirator, had some knowledge of the Gunpowder Plot beforehand.

 Life

 He was educated in York, in the Royal School of William and Mary in the Horse Fayre, which cost no money to attend.
 Guy Fawkes, Edward Oldcorne and brothers Christopher and John Wright were among Tesimond's classmates, all of whom would become involved in the Gunpowder Plot.
 In 1580, at the age of seventeen, he entered English College in Rome.
 After three years of philosophy, Tesimond, with permission from the Jesuits' cardinal protector, Giovanni Morone joined the Society of Jesus in April 1584.

 Tesimond spent most of his adult life in Italy, under the name of Philip Beaumont, (Beamond, Bémont).
 Later, Tesimond studied, among other things, theology in Messina, where he afterwards taught philosophy.
 He was ordained, some time before he left on the English Mission, in November 1587.
 He arrived at Gravesend on 9 March 1598.
 Tesimond worked for eight years as a missioner with Edward Oldcorne in Worcestershire and Warwickshire under the name "Father Greenway", primarily out of Hindlip Hall.
 He was professed as a Jesuit on 28 October 1603.

 He would later become somewhat involved in the Gunpowder Plot.
 He effectively documented his experiences in a narrative which he wrote sometime after.
 He lived the later part of his life in various places, including Saint-Omer and Naples, where he died on 23 August 1636 at age 73.